saitamasahil/skyscraper/docs/CONFIGINI.md

 #### unattendSkip

-When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
-And it will also ask if you wish to skip existing game list entries.
-By enabling this option Skyscraper will _always_ overwrite an existing game list and _always_ skip existing entries, in other words: game list entries are added if not present in the gamelist, existing entries are left untouched.
-This flag is useful for example when scripting Skyscraper to avoid the need for user input.
+Before a game list creation Skyscraper will ask if you want to skip existing game entries (i.e. not recreate from cache) in an existing game list, when the `unattend` and the `unattendskip` option are set false.
+By setting this option to true and having `unattend` set to false, Skyscraper will skip existing entries without prompting you.
+This is useful when scripting Skyscraper to avoid the need for user input.
+This option has no effect (i.e. an existing game list entry will be always recreated) when either

+- `unattend` is set to true or
+- you use the `--query` parameter or
+- the frontend generator does not support preserving a complete gameentry.

+If this option or the `unattend` option is true, the cache operations `purge:all` and `vacuum` will _not_ prompt you with a confirmation question.

 Default value: `false`
 Allowed in sections: `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`, `[<SCRAPER>]`